E-commerce

 Segments

-B2B net prices or clubs: catalog visibility depending on customer login.
+Net B2B or club prices: catalog visibility depending on customer login.

 Currencies

-Rounding and rates: stable display for international customers.
+Rounding and exchange rates: stable display for the international customer.

 Transparency

-Additional fees (personalization, eco-contribution) visible before checkout when regulations require it.
+Ancillary fees (customization, eco-contribution) visible before checkout when required by regulations.

-Additional line items according to regulations: clear display on the product page and summary.
+Additional lines according to regulations: clear display on the product page and summary.

 Dynamic pricing

-Adjustments based on demand or competition: customer transparency and compliance by sector to avoid the perception of abusive discrimination.
+Adjustments based on demand or competition: customer transparency and sector-specific compliance to avoid the perception of unfair discrimination.

 Sales and regulations